srmunir/srmunir.github.io/publications.md

 title: Publications
 permalink: /publications/
 ---
+- (Forthcoming) “May It Appease The Court: Strategic Delays in Indian Judicial Appointment.”
+Journal of Asian Studies (co-authored)

+- (2023) "Domestic Lobbying for External Change: Textile Sector and Pakistan’s Entry into GSP Plus”.
+Journal of Asian and African Studies

 - (2023) “Perceiving Freedom: Civil Liberties and COVID-19 Vaccinations.”
 Political Studies Review (co-authored)

 - (2022) “Difficult decisions: Coercion in asymmetric security cooperation.”
 Asian Journal of Comparative Politics